PATRIC3/p3_docs/docroot/user_guides/workspaces/jobs.md

 ![Job Status Page](../images/job_status_page_v2.png)

-This page provides a list of all submitted job and additional information, including
+This page provides a list of all submitted jobs and additional information, including

 * **Status** - the current status of the job; either queued, running, completed, or failed.
 * **Submit** - the date and time the job was submitted